animator/learn-python/contrib/ds-algorithms/regression.md

 ## 10. Decision Tree Regression

 ### Description
-Decision Tree Regression uses a decision tree to model the relationship between the input features and the target value, making decisions based on feature splits.
+Decision Tree Regression employs a decision tree to investigate the relationship between  features or attributes  under input data  and the target value we aim to find.
+By recursively partitioning the feature space, it uses splits based on features for decision making , allowing more complex models also suited for text data , etc

-### Use Case
-Used for non-linear relationships and when interpretability of decision rules is desired.

 ### Code Sample
 ```python